 - “Too little impact is made when they do engage.
 Especially the case when important/key functions are displayed like optional actions outside of the onboarding process.”

-To choose a new feature that will really make a difference, he says, you need to understand your user lifecycle.
+To choose a new feature that will really make a difference in your mobile app design, he says, you need to understand your user lifecycle.

 The Best Features for Mobile Applications